simon-javier/backup-manuscript-thesis/main.typ

 *Deep Learning:* The system utilizes deep neural networks capable of hierarchical representation learning, enabling end-to-end learning from raw images to disease classification output.

-*Transfer Learning:* Pre-trained models, including EfficientNetV2 and RegNetY-16GF, initially trained on large-scale datasets such as ImageNet, were fine-tuned using the Roboflow dataset to accelerate training and enhance performance.
+*Transfer Learning:* Pre-trained models such as EfficientNetV2 and RegNetY16GF, initially trained on large-scale datasets (e.g., ImageNet), were fine-tuned using the nail disease dataset to accelerate training and improve performance.

 *Image Classification:* The core task involves classifying images into one of several disease categories, serving as the basis for subsequent probabilistic inference of systemic conditions.